StephanoNaressi/StephanoNaressi/README.md

 - 🌱 Looking to constantly upskill myself to achieve my ideas and build paths for the future.
 - 😄 I go by They/Them but I am happy with any pronouns!
 - 📫 Feel free to contact me through my [Email](mailto:naressistephano@pm.me) or through my [LinkedIn](https://www.linkedin.com/in/snaressi/) ⭐ !
-- 💬 I was born in Costa Rica 🇨🇷, living in London 🇬🇧 but a French national 🇲🇫 !
+- 💬 I was born in Costa Rica 🇨🇷, living in London 🇬🇧 and a French national 🇲🇫 !